 - Oral strategies for high MW molecules

 - Protein: Protein interaction inhibitors and inhibitors of protein misfolding

 - Novel human disease-relevant in vitro cell-based assays

-- Novel biological targets & assay approaches
+- Novel biological targets & assay approaches,including protein translation

 The Lilly Biotechnology Center in San Diego (LBC-SD) is seeking academic and biotechnology partners interested in leveraging our protein discovery and engineering capabilities to advance research on novel therapeutic targets and pathways into clinical translation.
 With our ability to create a large molecule diversity via robust antibody and peptide discovery technologies, a collaboration with LBC-SD allows the rigorous interrogation and validation of novel targets.
 Our engineering capabilities allow pursuit of flexible strategies of multi-parameter optimization to solve key issues with pharmacology, drugability and down-stream developability spanning traditional scaffolds to next-generation multifunctionals.
 These varied scaffolds (including antibodies, hormones, cytokines and enzymes) have successfully been applied to a broad range of clinical targets.